sab148/MiSaTo-dataset/README.md

 ## 📌  Introduction

-In this repository, we show how to use the Misato database.
+In this repository, we show how to download and apply the Misato database for AI models.
 You can access the calculated properties of different protein-ligand structures and use them for training in Pytorch based dataloaders.
-We provide a small sample of our dataset along with the repo.
+We provide a small sample of the dataset along with the repo.

 You can freely download the **FULL MISATO dataset** from Zenodo using the links below: